2Kelvin/responding-to-events/README.md

 - how to add multiple events to one component.
 And how in such cases, we shouls rename event handlers as per the task they'll do starting with the keyword one e.g. onUpload, on onMoviePlay.
 Basically name regular events using 'handleEventName' and use 'onEventName' on the custom events you create
 - About `propagation` and how to stop it using `e.stopPropagation()`
 - to prevent default behavior using `e.preventDefault()`
+- That after stopping propagation/ bubbling up of events & default behavior using the event object `e` you should call the event handler prop in the next statement